 - 4. (Optional) You can specify a page range (for a Microsoft Word, PowerPoint, or PDF file) or choose sheets (for an Excel file) to convert to PDF.
 Depending on the file format, click Choose Pages or Choose Sheets in the Operation column to do the setting.
 And the pages or sheets that were not chosen are removed from the list in the preview pane. - 5.
 (Optional) If needed, click Remove to delete the selected files/pages.
 You can also remove the selected files/pages by pressing the Delete key. - 6.
 (Optional) You can double-click any file in the Combine Files preview pane to open the Edit Bookmark for File dialog box, and modify the bookmark title, which will be one of the Top-Level bookmarks in the combined PDF after conversion.
-By
+By default, Foxit PDF Editor combines the bookmarks of the selected files as the

-- default, Foxit PDF Editor combines the bookmarks of the selected files as the bookmarks of the combined PDF, with the first level of the combined bookmarks named with the original filename of each file. - 7.
-Click Settings and check the following options as desired and click Combine to start the combination.
-(If you want to cancel the combining, click the Close command.) - ♦ Add a new table of contents page converted from bookmarks: creates a table of contents (TOC) from the bookmarks of the selected files in the beginning of the merged PDF file.
+- bookmarks of the combined PDF, with the first level of the combined bookmarks named with the original filename of each file. - 7.
+Click Settings.
+Set a folder as the output location and select the following options as desired in the pop-up dialog box. - ❖ Overwrite existing file: when the option is selected, if any existing file with the same name as the output file, the existing file will be replaced with the output one.
+When unselected, you will be prompted whether to overwrite the existing file.
+This option is only available when the output folder is set above. - ♦ Do not automatically open files after merging: selects it, and the combined file will not be opened in the application window after the combination.
+This option is only available when the output folder is set above. - → Add a new table of contents page converted from bookmarks: creates a table of contents (TOC) from the bookmarks of the selected files in the beginning of the merged PDF file.
 The original filename of each file will be the first TOC level, each of which is followed by the bookmarks of the file.
 By default, the TOC includes up to 5 levels with the corresponding page numbers in the PDF.
 For a file without any bookmarks, only the filename will be inserted to the table of contents. - ♦ Retain the logic page number during combination: selects it, and the combined PDF file will keep the logic page numbers in the original files. - ❖ Close the saved open files after combining: selects it, and the saved open files will be closed automatically after the file combination.
 (The opened files that are not saved will not be closed.) - 8.
+Click Combine to start the combination.
+(If you want to cancel the combining, click the Close command.) - 9.
 After the combination completes, a PDF file named with "Binder 1" (or "Binder 2" if you combined files once and have not closed the application since then) is created and opened automatically in Foxit PDF Editor, while the Combine Files preview pane and the Combine Files context tab disappear.
 Rename and save the PDF as needed.